 Except for online testing, there is no requirement to take a practice test before taking the official GED test.

-Indiana GED Testing Locations
+Indiana GED Testing Centers

 To begin, you need to visit a local testing center and drop off your registration form.
 At the center, you will be assisted by a representative who will guide you through the registration process and help you schedule your test date.